ricardojoserf/NativeDump/README.md

 - It does not use the well-known dbghelp!MinidumpWriteDump function
 - It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - The Minidump file does not have to be written to disk, you can transfer its bytes (encoded or encrypted) to a remote machine
+- It seems it is not necessary to obtain the "SeDebugPrivilege" privilege using this technique

 The project has three branches at the moment (apart from the main branch with the basic technique):